 - Increased water body retention

 - Development of Carpal Tunnel Syndrome.
 It is a medical condition that causes tingling, numbness, and pain in the arms and hands.
-Usually, it is a result of affected median nerve which can be caused by HGH overdose.
+Usually, it is a result of the affected median nerve which can be caused by HGH overdose.

 - HGH Gut